-The Opportunity Fund is a flexible support fund dedicated to increasing extra-curricular and co-curricular program access for students and families in the Hood River County School District who face financial, linguistic, geographical, or other barriers.
+The Opportunity Fund is a flexible support fund dedicated to increasing extra-curricular and co-curricular program access for students and families in the Hood River County School District.
+To date, HRCEF has provided $425,000 to ensure all students have the opportunity to participate in programs that expand and enrich their education.

 HRCEF works with the school district and community partners to identify and and address current and emerging needs, funding a wide range of programs at all HRCSD schools with a focus on our elementary and middle schools.